prachi2023/ip/docs/README.md

 1. Ensure you have Java 11 or above installed in your computer
 1. Download the latest *duke.jar* from [here](https://github.com/prachi2023/ip/releases)
 1. Copy the file to the folder you want to use as the home folder for the task manager
-1. Use the windows button + 'r' to open up the command prompt
-1. Enter the folder with the .jar file
+1. Navigate to the folder with the .jar file
 1. Enter "Java -jar *"duke.jar"*
 1. It should look like this:
 ![Image of command line](https://github.com/prachi2023/ip/blob/master/docs/dukeCLIstart.PNG)